When a drone search helps, and when it probably does not

 Which dogs tend to be good candidates?

-Skittish dogs, dogs with recent sightings, and dogs roaming open terrain are often the best candidates for a thermal drone search.
+Skittish dogs, dogs with recent sightings, and dogs moving through open terrain are often the best candidates.

 What areas work best for a thermal drone?

-Open spaces, trails, flood channels, fields, canyons, foothills, and the edges of neighborhoods usually work better than dense urban blocks.
+Open spaces, trails, flood channels, fields, canyons, foothills, and neighborhood edges usually work better than dense city blocks.

 When should I call?